Helpline

 Prevent underage drinking

 A young person’s brain is not fully developed until they reach their mid- to late 20s, and any drinking while the brain is still developing can be problematic.
-Regardless of age, alcohol lowers inhibitions and impairs judgment and coordination.
+Regardless of age, drinking lowers inhibitions and impairs judgment and coordination.
 It can also increase the incidence of aggressive or violent acts.

 Consuming large quantities in a short period of time — or binge drinking, which is defined as having 4-5 drinks on one occasion and is common among young people — can cause alcohol poisoning and even death.